kavinderd/ssher/README.md

 #Intro

-A Ruby library that will eventually be turned into a comman line app.
-Just messing around with net-ssh on a local server box I have.
+A Ruby library to connect to a remote box via SSher::Connection and pass SSHer::Officer objects to it to execute commands and process output